tamask1s/rspt/README.md

 The library's compression algorithms operate on fixed-size input data, typically those encountered during real-time signal sampling.
 Therefore, data sizes must be specified when creating the compression object, while subsequent calls to the compression function do not allow for data size specification.
 During compression initialization, size specifications are not provided as a single number, as the efficiency of the compressors requires knowledge of the internal structures of the data to be compressed.
 Thus, under data sizes, we understand 3 pieces of information:
 - *bytes_per_sample*: Indicates the resolution of the sampled data, in bytes.
-A typical ADC often provides data on 24 bits, in which case the value of *bytes_per_sample* should be 3.
+A typical [ADC](#abbreviations) often provides data on 24 bits, in which case the value of *bytes_per_sample* should be 3.
 - *nr_channels*: Number of data channels.
-This is the number of individual signals present in the input data, like different leads in an ECG signal.
+This is the number of individual signals present in the input data, like different leads in an [ECG](#abbreviations) signal.
 - *nr_samples*: Number of samples to be compressed in each channel.

 The total size in bytes is the product of these: *bytes_per_sample* x *nr_channels* x *nr_samples*.
 With knowledge of the internal structure of the data to be compressed, the compressor can optimize compression.

-Currently, four types of compressors are implemented, which can be created with the appropriate factory functions (lib_rspt/signal_packer.h):
+Currently, four types of compressors are implemented, which can be created with the appropriate factory functions:
 - [*hzr*](#lib_hzr): Lossless.
 [RLE](#abbreviations) + [Huffman](#abbreviations) coding.
 - *xdelta hzr*: Lossless.
-Combination of delta encoding, offseting, xor encoding, and hzr compression.
+Combination of [delta encoding](#abbreviations), offseting, xor encoding, and hzr compression.
 - *dct*: Compression based on DCT transformation, with uniform quantization, combined with hzr compression.
 - *hadamard*: Compression based on  [Hadamard-Walsh Transform (HWT)](#abbreviations), with uniform quantization, combined with hzr compression.
 See the [fwht library](#lib_fwht)